← Back to Writing

 Maybe.
 For one workflow with three tools, a custom wrapper is fine.
 But the abstraction breaks down in practice along three axes.

 Shared tools across workflows.
-Your charge_card tool appears in expense approval, subscription billing, and refund processing.
+Your chargeCard tool appears in expense approval, subscription billing, and refund processing.
 Each workflow has different compensation semantics for the surrounding steps, but the charge tool's own compensation logic is always the same.
 Without a shared definition, you're duplicating that refund logic — or worse, implementing it slightly differently in each place.
+With Unwind, the tool is defined once.
+Every workflow that uses it inherits the same compensation contract.

 How it fits your stack